Table of Contents

 Certain problems that involve client side calls, can be much easier to debug with a capture of the HTTP traffic going back and forth between your site, the user's browser and Gigya.
 When you report such problems to the Gigya support team you may be asked to provide a "Fiddler capture" of the reported problem.
 Fiddler is a Web Debugging Proxy that logs all HTTP(S) traffic between your computer and the Internet.
 Fiddler allows you to inspect all HTTP(S) traffic, set breakpoints, and "fiddle" with incoming or outgoing data.
 Fiddler is freeware and can debug traffic from virtually any application, including Internet Explorer, Mozilla Firefox, Opera, and others.

 Fiddler only runs on Windows and requires .NET version 2 or higher to be installed on the machine.
+We recommend using the .NET 4 version.
 The .NET Framework can be downloaded directly from Microsoft.

-Then you will have to download the latest BETA version of Fiddler from the following link: http://www.fiddler2.com/Fiddler2/version.asp.
-Make sure to download the beta version, not the primary version.
+Then you will have to download Fiddler from the following link: https://fiddler2.com/get-<wbr/>fiddler.

 Working with Fiddler